nicolodiamante/chatty/README.md

 ### Setting Up

-Once you have downloaded the shortcut and copied the API key, it’s time to make it work and see it in action:
+After downloading the shortcut and copying your API key, follow these steps to put it to use:

-- Open the Shortcuts app and access the downloaded Chatty shortcut.
+- Begin by opening the Shortcuts app and finding the downloaded Chatty shortcut.

-- Once you launch the Chatty shortcut, you will be prompted to set your API key.
-You have two options for storing your API key: within the shortcut or inside Data Jar.
-To clarify, if you choose "Yes" your OpenAI API key will be stored in Data Jar, which is a third-party app for storing data in iOS.
-If you select "No" your API key will be kept within the Siri shortcut.
-It's important to note that if you choose to keep your API key in the shortcut, you should take extra care to keep your shortcut secure and not share it with anyone, as this could potentially expose your API key.
+- Upon activating the "Chatty" shortcut, you'll need to enter your OpenAI API key.
+You can choose to store this key either directly in the shortcut or in the Data Jar app.
+However, if you choose to store the key in the shortcut, it's crucial to ensure their privacy.
+Any inadvertent exposure could compromise your security and potentially result in a breach.

-- The OpenAI API is powered by a range of models that have different capabilities and pricing plans to suit various use cases.
-These models include GPT-3, GPT-4.
-The default model used by SiriGPT is GPT-3.5-turbo.
-However, users are free to choose the model version they want to use based on their specific needs and requirements.
-Keep in mind GPT-4 is currently in a limited beta and only accessible to those who have been granted access.
+- Next, continue with the configuration procedure.
+Follow each essential step attentively to customise the outcome prompt based on your specific preferences for the shortcut.
+Once finished, you can start using 'Chatty' right away.

 <br>